What is a Biological Dentist?

 5. Safe Amalgam Removal

-Biological dentists recognize that while it is certainly important to have mercury removed from your mouth, it is equally as important to use proper removal protocols that protect their patients from additional mercury exposure.
+These dentists recognize that while it is certainly important to have mercury removed from your mouth, it is equally as important to use proper amalgam removal protocols that protect their patients from additional mercury exposure.
 If these protocols are not followed, mercury vapor can be released into the air during removal and then absorbed into the body by inhaling or ingesting the vapors.

 Some of the protocols that need to be done to keep you safe during amalgam removal include:

 - Keep the fillings cool by using a cold-water spray with copious amounts of water.

 - Provide you with an alternative air source during treatment and instructing you not to breathe through your mouth.